 Talk to your patient and explain the examination findings.
 If they are worried or suffering from pain, poor function or poor appearance then they may ask for treatment.
-If possible, the dentist should advise looking at prevention or a minimal intervention treatment to prevent symptoms from reoccurring or getting worse.
+If possible, the dentist should look at prevention or a minimal intervention treatment to prevent symptoms from reoccurring or getting worse as a first option.

 Patients with severe erosive tooth wear may need extensive treatment.
-It's important dentists know when the treatment required is outside their scope of expertise and better referred to a specialist.
+It's important dentists know when the treatment required is outside their scope of practice and better referred to a specialist.